-A. First look over the system and make sure it is put together.
-Ignore scope probes dangling from pins, but at any other appearance of inoperativeness, give up or get some knowledgeable person to help.

-B. Make sure the proper disk packs are mounted.
+- A. First look over the system and make sure it is put together.
+Ignore scope probes dangling from pins, but at any other appearance of inoperativeness, give up or get some knowledgeable person to help. - B. Make sure the proper disk packs are mounted.
 The labels are on the top of the pack.
 3-by-5 cards with the currently mounted pack numbers are supposed to be posted on each drive.
-Other packs are in a yellow cabinet in the machine room and should also have cards identifying them.

-C. Turn on the disk units.
+Other packs are in a yellow cabinet in the machine room and should also have cards identifying them. - C. Turn on the disk units.
 Two switches need to be turned on for each unit.
 One of them is in back and inside the cabinet and is labelled "AC power on".
 It should be turned on first.
 (Normally it is left on.)
 Then turn on the obvious switch on the front panel.
 Two minutes will elapse before the green light goes on.
-The read-only switches on the control panel should also be off.

-D. Maxc1: Turn on Nova power (the key on the front panel).
-Load the disk cartridge labelled "Maxc Nova" into the disk drive over the Nova and flip the switch to "Run" and press the red "protect" light.
-Turn on both magtape controllers and all 3 tape drives by means of their front-panel switches.
-Turn on the DLS by pressing the circuit breaker on the back of the DLS power supply.

-Maxc2: Turn on Alto power by pressing in the circuit breaker on the front panel.
+The read-only switches on the control panel should also be off. - D. Turn on Alto power by pressing in the circuit breaker on the front panel.
 Load the disk cartridge labelled "Maxc2" into the disk drive under the Alto and flip the switch to "Run".
-Make sure the Alto monitor and the Diablo printer are turned on.

-E. Turn on the microprocessor fan, two microprocessor power supplies, and all memory power supply switches in front of Maxc.
+Make sure the Alto monitor and the Diablo printer are turned on. - E. Turn on the microprocessor fan, two microprocessor power supplies, and all memory power supply switches in front of Maxc.
 (Normally these are left switched on.
-The power supplies are turned on and off under program control.)

-F. Assuming the Nova or Alto disk is loaded with the correct contents, DC power to the Maxc processor and memories may be turned on by this procedure.
+The power supplies are turned on and off under program control.) - F. Assuming the Alto disk is loaded with the correct contents, DC power to the Maxc processor and memories may be turned on by this procedure.
 (The next section describes loading the Nova disk from tape.)

-Maxc1: Set the Nova's front panel switches to 100040, then press "Reset" followed by "Program Load".
-On the Nova terminal (Infoton), issue the command:

-POWER ON <cr>

-This turns on the power supplies and configures the memory; the operation takes about 15 seconds.
-The program will complain about any supplies it is unable to turn on.
-Note: Maxc1 has a hardware problem in the power on/off control, and it is possible for the memory system to power up in an inoperable state--see the section on Tenex crashes for symptoms and cures for this problem.

-Maxc2: Boot the Alto and run the Midas subsystem.
+Boot the Alto and run the Midas subsystem.
 With the left mouse button, successively select the menu items "Power On", "Both", and "Do-It".